tusharb05/netflix-ui-clone/README.md

 # netflix-ui-clone
-A clone of Netflix website build with React.js
+A clone of Netflix website built with React.js